davidmoten/jax-maven-plugin/README.md

 <a href="https://travis-ci.org/davidmoten/xjc-maven-plugin"><img src="https://travis-ci.org/davidmoten/xjc-maven-plugin.svg"/></a><br/>
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.github.davidmoten/xjc-maven-plugin/badge.svg?style=flat)](https://maven-badges.herokuapp.com/maven-central/com.github.davidmoten/xjc-maven-plugin)

 The `xjc` executable is not present in the JDK as of version 11.
-The functionality of `xjc` is still available (right down to the command line arguments to that original executable) via the method call `com.sun.tools.xjc.Driver.run` (from the artifact *org.glassfish.jaxb:jaxb-xjc*). *xjc-maven-plugin* sets up the classpath dependencies and passes the arguments you provide directly through to the mentioned `run` method.
+However, the functionality of `xjc` is still available (right down to the command line arguments to that original executable) via external artifacts like *org.glassfish.jaxb:jaxb-xjc*.

+*xjc-maven-plugin* sets up the classpath dependencies and passes the arguments you provide directly through to the mentioned the method call `com.sun.tools.xjc.Driver.run` method.

 * Supports Java 8, 9, 10, 11+, generates code from DTD or XSD
 * detects the `-d` destination directoy and auto-creates directory if does not exist